CHIP-DK/Data_quality_report/README.md

 5) Knit the main R Markdown script to render the modified HTML report (output/Data_quality_report.html).

-## The folder contains the following files:
+## The folder contains the following folders and files:

 ### Folder: Data-quality-report_Project-folder
 #### R project file (the file to open when working with the project)